rdfostrich/article-jws2018-ostrich/content/ingestion.md

 </figure>

-Even though this algorithm is straightforward, it can require a large amount of memory for a number of reasons.
+Even though this algorithm is straightforward, it can require a large amount of memory for a number of reasons:
-1) Loading the complete new changeset;
+1) loading the complete new changeset;
-2) Loading the complete previous changeset;
+2) loading the complete previous changeset;
-3) Combining and loading the previous and new changesets;
+3) combining and loading the previous and new changesets;
-4) Maintaining counters for the deletions in all possible triple patterns.
+4) maintaining counters for the deletions in all possible triple patterns.
 As deltas are stored relative to snapshots, their size can grow for an increasing number of versions, which directly leads to larger memory requirements.
 The theoretical time complexity of this algorithm is `O(P + N)`,